Online Alcohol Sales Go Viral

 - Difficulty sleeping or feeling tired, a lack of energy

 - Joint and body pain, as well as headaches

-Consuming alcohol might make people feel better in the short-term and is generally okay in small doses.
-Drinking too much alcohol is physically and mentally unhealthy.
+Consuming alcohol might make people feel better in the short term and is generally okay in small doses.
+However, drinking too much alcohol is physically and mentally unhealthy.

 While the nation’s healthcare institutions and professionals are trying to manage the coronavirus is causing, staying as healthy as possible is a way to ensure immunity.

 This effort can take various forms, depending on a person’s environment, but simple measures are for everyone.
-Maintaining a healthy, balanced diet and exercising a little each day (even inside the home).
+They maintain a healthy, balanced diet and exercise a little each day (even inside the home).
 Getting seven to eight hours of sleep a night will go a long way for good mental and physical health.